 - exception: some extra DVD material such as documentaries, making of and short films are allowed as a movie in the movie section provided they have a director listed in their credits.

-- Live sport events e.g. hockey games, the Super Bowl or Formula One races
+- Live sport events e.g. hockey games, the FIFA World Cup, the Super Bowl or Formula One races

 - exception: pay-per-view sporting events (e.g. UFC, WWE) and sport DVDs are allowed in the movie section marked as videos.

 - Virtual reality projects

 - Blu-ray Pure Audio Discs